Antelope Canyon

 Antelope Canyon consist Two Canyons

 Antelope Canyon site consists of two Slot canyons, the Upper Canyon and the Lower Canyon.
 The entire area is located on land owned by the Navajo Nation, whose people have lived there for hundreds of years.
-The canyons can be accessed only through guided tours with knowledgeable, persons or Navajo guides.
-The Upper Canyon is known in the Navajo language as “Tse bighanilini”, or “the place where water runs through rocks.”
+The canyons can be accessed only through guided tours with knowledgeable persons or Navajo guides.
+The Upper Canyon is known in the Navajo language as “Tse bighanilini, or “the place where water runs through rocks.”
 Upper Antelope Canyon is the most famous section in this region.
-A mere 90 meter in length, it sees hundreds of thousands of tourists a year.
+A mere 90 meters in length, it sees hundreds of thousands of tourists a year.

-The Lower Antelope Canyon, called “Hazdistazi” in the Navajo language meaning “spiral rock arches requires visitors to climb up and down a series of staircases and the canyon floor is narrower.
-Lower Antelope Canyon, sees slightly fewer people due to its physical challenges but has popular as Upper Antelope Canyon.
-In reality, Antelope Canyon is a complex, multi-faceted eco-system with multiple drainages funneling water.
-Some famous antelope canyon is-
+The Lower Antelope Canyon, called “Hazdistazi” in the Navajo language, meaning “spiral rock arches requires visitors to climb up and down a series of staircases, and the canyon floor is narrower.
+Lower Antelope Canyon sees slightly fewer people due to its physical challenges, but is as popular as Upper Antelope Canyon.
+In reality, Antelope Canyon is a complex, multi-faceted ecosystem with multiple drainages funneling water.
+Some famous Antelope Canyon is-

 Photographer’s Dream Location

 It shows a light beam playing on dust and sand that pours into the canyon’s slot opening.
-This photograph sold for a staggering $6.5 million, making this image the most expensive photo ever sold.
+This photograph sold for a staggering $6.5 million, making it the most expensive photo ever sold.